Narwal blasts: Govt employee behind series of blasts in Jammu arrested - Northlines

 Drone-dropped Perfume IED recovered

+Jammu Kashmir police have achieved a major breakthrough in January 21 twin blasts at Narwal, Jammu by arresting a Lashkar-e-Toiba operative, who is also a government employee (Teacher), from whose possession a “perfume IED”, was recovered, which was the first of its kind.

-Addressing media, DGP, Dilbagh Singh said that a major breakthrough achieved in the arrest of one Arif Ahmed, a resident of Reasi district.
+Addressing the media, DGP, Dilbagh Singh said that a major breakthrough was achieved in the arrest of one Arif Ahmed, a resident of Reasi district.

 “Arif is a government employee and is an active militant of Lashkar-e-Toiba outfit.
 He was working at the behest of Qasim, a Reasi resident and his uncle Qamardin, also a Reasi resident, presently in Pakistan, who are part of LeT,” the DGP said.
 He said Arif was involved in three IED blast incidents—Shahstri Nagar, Katra and January 21 incident of Narwal, Jammu.